wollmers/AproJo/README.md

     $ aprojo setup

 This step is required.
 Run `aprojo setup` to setup a database.
-It will use the default DBI settings (SQLite) or whatever is setup in the `GALILEO_CONFIG` configuration file.
+It will use the default DBI settings (SQLite) or whatever is setup in the `APROJO_CONFIG` configuration file.

 # RUNNING THE APPLICATION